JollyShmo/CSV_Import_Blender/README.md

 This Blender addon allows you to import points from a CSV file and create a mesh with connected edges.
 It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the cvs file.

+!
+At the moment it just creates edges not faces, you will need to select everything and fill in the faces manually.
+This is a pet projected made by myself to better understand 3d game development.
+Let me know with any questions, updates, or issue.

 ## Features
 - Import vertex points from a CSV file.
 - Create a mesh with connected edges based on the imported points.